Close Menu

 Although a distinction is frequently made between heterochromia that affects an eye completely or only partially (sectoral heterochromia), it is often classified as either genetic (due to mosaicism or congenital) or acquired, with mention as to whether the affected iris or portion of the iris is darker or lighter.

 Most cases of heterochromia are hereditary or caused by genetic factors such as chimerism, and are entirely benign and unconnected to any pathology, however, some are associated with certain diseases and syndromes.
-Sometimes one eye may change color following disease or injury.
+Sometimes one eye may change color following illness or injury.

 The classifications are as follows;